singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 ```
 countWays(n-1)   + countWays(n-2)   + countWays(n-3)
 ```
 The one tricky bit is defining the base case.
-If we haveO steps to go (we're currently standing on the step), are there zero paths to that step or one path?
+If we have 0 steps to go (we're currently standing on the step), are there zero paths to that step or one path?

 That is, what is countWays(0)?
-Is it 1  orO?
+Is it 1  or 0?

 You could define it either way.
-There is no"right" answer here.
+There is no "right" answer here.

 However, it's a lot easier to define it as 1.
-If you defined it as 0, then you would need some additional base cases (or else you'd just wind up with a series ofOs getting added).
+If you defined it as 0, then you would need some additional base cases (or else you'd just wind up with a series of 0s getting added).

 A simple implementation of this code is below.